Geelhem/OCR-import-tool-for-Digital-Record/README.md

-**The reop is part of Guernsey French Language Preservation Project** **Overview**
+**This Repo is part of Guernsey French Language Preservation Project** **Overview**
 The Guernsey French Language Preservation Project aims to digitize and preserve resources related to the endangered Guernsey French Language.
 By creating a digital record, we ensure that valuable texts, documents, and cultural heritage are accessible to future generations.